Elvira (song): Re-recordings

 The group has re-recorded the song several times since its original release.

 In 2009, a live version was released on the group's A Gospel Journey DVD and CD.
 This version includes a guest appearance from Tim Duncan on bass vocals for one line.

 In 2011, in recognition of the 30th anniversary of the group's original recording, a new version was recorded and released on It's Only Natural, an album released exclusively through Cracker Barrel Old Country Store.
 The new version was produced by the original's producer, Ron Chancey.

 Also in 2011, a version was recorded with the Dukes of Dixieland for their When Country Meets Dixie album.

 Another live version was released on the Oak Ridge Boys' 2014 live album, Boys Night Out.

 In 2015, the Oak Ridge Boys recorded the song with a cappella group Home Free on their album Country Evolution.

 In 2017, the group recorded a "live-in-the-studio" version with Blake Shelton as a Spotify exclusive release.

-In 2018, the group wrote a variation of "Elvira", in collaboration with the Tennessee Titans, named "Titans Code of Conduct".
-Although the lyrics were drastically changed, the melody stays the same.
+In 2018, the group wrote a variation of "Elvira" in collaboration with the Tennessee Titans named "Titans Code of Conduct".
+Although the lyrics were changed drastically, the melody stays the same.